 Interested in pet rats?
-Here we discuss the basics of pet rats, their history, some interesting rat facts as well as common myths and misconceptions about pet rats.
+Here we discuss the basics of pet rats, their history, some exciting rat facts as well as common myths and misconceptions about pet rats.

 Rats: Man’s Best Friend?

-Rats are much more people oriented then many small pets, and tend to be much more interested in interacting with and playing with their humans then some other species of small animals.
+Rats are much more people-oriented then many small pets and tend to be much more interested in interacting with and playing with their humans than some other species of small animals.
 Many rats love to ride shoulders, hang out in sweaters, or be carried around and cuddled by their owners.

 From the Wharf to Your Home – A Brief History of Pet Rats

-In 1895, rats began to be used by the scientific community as testing animals and a population of white rats were established at Clark University for research on diet and and physiology.
+In 1895, rats began to be used by the scientific community as testing animals and a population of white rats was established at Clark University for research on diet and physiology.